 \subsection{Human Evaluation}

 We acquire human evaluation ground truth through a dual-annotator consistency assessment.
-Since the ``false negatives" issue in the OSWorld-Verified benchmark primarily stems from multiple task completion paths and ambiguous task descriptions, ground truth unreliability affects only those trajectories predicted as failures by the test script \cite{osworld_verified}.
-Consequently, we conduct manual evaluation exclusively on these trajectories.
-Specifically, if two annotators provide consistent assessments for a task, we accept that result; if their assessments differ, we default to the benchmark's test script result.
+We first perform a complete manual audit of all trajectories judged as successful by the test scripts, and find no false positives.
+This suggests that the positive labels produced by the benchmark test scripts are reliable in our setting.
+In contrast, the "false negatives" issue in the OSWorld-Verified benchmark primarily stems from multiple task completion paths and ambiguous task descriptions, causing some successful trajectories to be incorrectly rejected by the scripts \cite{osworld_verified}.
+Consequently, we conduct subsequent manual evaluation exclusively on trajectories predicted as failures by the test scripts.
+Specifically, if two annotators provide consistent assessments for a task, we accept that result.
+If their assessments differ, we default to the benchmark’s test script result.
 Both evaluators are researchers in the field of GUI agents, possessing the requisite professional expertise.
 Figure~\ref{fig:error} presents the false negative domain distribution with Claude-Sonnet-4.5 as the actor agent.
 Two annotators identify 37 and 35 false negative samples, respectively, with 34 consistent annotations, resulting in a Jaccard coefficient (inter-annotator agreement rate) of 89.5\%.
 Human evaluation addresses concerns regarding the low precision in Table~\ref{tab:osworld}, demonstrating that this stems from the unreliability of ground truths in the OSWorld-Verified benchmark rather than verifier bias.